 I stared longingly across the bleachers at Paul.
 For a second, it almost seemed like he was looking back.
 A sly, blink-and-you’ll-miss-it smile later, though, his eyes had moved on.
 What if he liked me?
 He had completely broken character earlier and talked to me during lunch.
 A shiver worked its way through me but ended on an icy note.
 I reminded myself that I had to be careful.
 Catelynn’s killer was still out there.
 The police that came to the school had reminded us that cold-blooded murderers often lurk where we’d least expect.
 Especially in small towns like Dalebrook.
 A family friend.
 A seemingly friendly pastor.
 The cute guy at school.
 My heart squeezed painfully.
 What did I know about Paul, anyway?
 Where had his family moved from, again?
 Despite that dashing smile and those soulful brown eyes, could I actually trust him?

-CAN YOU SEE WHERE I’M GOING WITH THIS?
+CAN YOU SEE WHERE I’M GOING WITH THIS KIND OF FORESHADOWING?
 ARE YOU SUSPICIOUS OF PAUL YET?
 Whoa, sorry.
 I should probably put away my Obvious Megaphone.
 Because that’s really the effect when you start to weave too many questions into your character’s interiority.
-It’s basically the same as telling, though you’d like to think you’re not telling because of that ingenious little question mark at the end of the sentence.
+That ingenious little question mark may seem like a clever trick you’re pulling out of your box of literary techniques, but it’s basically the same as telling.
 Writers are wonderful at telling themselves they’re not telling (telling to the negative degree?).
 They will put things they want told into dialogue to avoid long passages of backstory.
 They will sneak information into letters.
 They will overdose on flashbacks.
 All of these techniques are okay within reason, but let me remind you what’s harmful about telling to begin with…